dantyddk/dantyddk.github.io/_posts/2025-05-01-Research-Methods-and-Professional-Practice-April-2025-4.md

 title: UoE - Research Methods and Professional Practice April 2025 - Literature Review and Research Proposal Outlines
 subtitle: The 2 core types of reasoning are Deductive and Inductive reasoning.
 categories: EL-Activities
-tags: [UoE, Quiz, Module E-Portfolio Learning Activities]
+tags: [UoE, Refection, Module E-Portfolio Learning Activities]
 ---
 ---
 # Literature Review: The Use of Dashboards in Current Business Practice in the Ride-Hailing Sector